jmadea/jmadea.github.io/blog/2020/exploration-hailstone/index.md

 ## Exploration: The Hailstone Numbers

-An introductory probe to the most alluring problem in mathematics for people who are just interested in this kinda stuff.[^alternate description]
+An introductory probe to the most alluring problem in mathematics for people who are just interested in this kinda stuff.[^altdesc]

 (In other words, if you found this page, you'll probably be able to understand it.)